abhaysbharadwaj/ArduinoPedometer/README.md

 # connection details
   ADXL335 accelerometer & Arduino nano:
   Vcc --> +5v

   X --> A5

   Y --> A6

   Z --> A7

   Gnd --> gnd

   BT HC05 Tx to software Rx (D11)

-  BT HC05 Rx to software Tx (D10) you can change the pind in .h file
+  BT HC05 Rx to software Tx (D10)

+  you can change the pins in .h file
   --------------------------------------------------------------
   you must include the "ArduinoJson" and "SoftwareSerial" libraries in arduino's library directory